Board of Directors

 Managing Partner, Pappas Capital

-Art has over 30 years of experience as a pharmaceutical executive and life science venture capital investor.
-He founded Pappas Capital in 1994 and since then has raised over $535 million.
+Art has over 30 years’ experience as a pharmaceutical and biotechnology industry executive and life science venture capital investor.
+He founded Pappas Capital in 1994 and since then has raised over $540 million.
 Prior to Pappas Capital, Art held senior leadership positions at Glaxo Holdings, Abbott International, Merrell Dow Pharmaceuticals and the Dow Chemical Company.

-Art is currently a director for Aura Biosciences and OrphoMed, and a board observer for Amplyx Pharmaceuticals, Balance therapeutics, Kezar Life Sciences and Real Endpoints.
-He also serves on several non-profit boards, including the North Carolina Biotechnology Center and The Wistar Institute.
-He is a decorated Vietnam veteran, having served in the US Army 101st Airborne Division.
-Art received a BS in Biology from The Ohio State University and an MBA in Finance from Xavier University.
+Art is currently a director for Arix Bioscience, Aura Biosciences and OrphoMed, and as a board observer for Amplyx Pharmaceuticals, Balance Therapeutics, CuraSen Therapeutics and Real Endpoints.
+He also serves on several non-profit boards including the North Carolina Biotechnology Center and The Wistar Institute.
+He is a decorated Vietnam veteran, having served as an officer in the US Army 101st Airborne Division and 2nd PSYOP Airborne Group JFK Special Warfare Center.
+Art received a BS in Biology from Ohio State University and an MBA in Finance from Xavier University.

 Blake Wu joined NEA in 2014 and is a Principal on the healthcare team focused on investments in biopharmaceutical, healthcare IT, and healthcare services companies.
 He is actively involved with companies across the firm’s venture, growth equity and public investment practices, including AVEO Pharmaceuticals, Strongbridge Biopharma, XOC Pharmaceuticals, Bright Health, Radiology Partners, Collective Health, Paladina Health, etc. Prior to joining NEA, Blake was a member of the private equity group at Ares Management, focused on investments in healthcare and natural resources, as well as a member of the investment banking team at Moelis & Company, where he was focused on M&A transactions in healthcare and business services.